TerrenceHung/CSCD27-F16/assignments/03/README.md

 $ vagrant ssh
 ubuntu-trusty64$ cd /vagrant
 ```

+All of the challenges below should work with `python2`.

 ### Challenge 1 [10 points]: Overwriting a return-address with a buffer-overflow

 Challenge #1 reads an input from the command line and prints a message.
 Your attack will provide an input value that causes the program to execute a backdoor that is already in the program.